-The white grape variety comes from Portugal.
+The white grape variety originates from Portugal.
 Synonyms are Almenhaca, Alminhaca (second main name), Bougseb, Bouqseb, Bouqsob, Fedit 51-C, Ferral Branco, Lambrusque A and Teta de Cabra.
-According to the last DNA analyses carried out in 2013, it originates from a presumably natural cross between Dika II and an unknown partner.
-However, this is based on only 20 DNA markers (see molecular genetics).
+According to DNA analyses carried out most recently in 2013, she is the result of a presumably natural cross between Dika II and an unknown partner.
+However, this is based on only 20 DNA markers (see Molecular Genetics).
 The variety was a parent of the presumably natural crosses Boal Branco, Chelva and Diagalves.
-It is used as a wine press and table grape and is grown in the Centro and Norte regions in very small quantities.
-In 2016 a scarce hectare of vineyard area was designated (statistics Kym Anderson).
+It is used as a winepress and table grape and is grown in the Centro and Norte regions in very small quantities.
+In 2016, a scanty hectare of vines was reported (Kym Anderson statistics).